Best Non-Alcoholic Red Wines for 2026 (Taste-Tested & Reviewed)

 Tasting notes:

 If you are a fan of grenache style wines, and are looking for a similar juicy, slightly sweeter non-alcoholic red, this is a great option.
 It’s a real fan favourite in forums where people are asking for recommendations for a full bodied non-alcoholic red.
-In my opinion, it does lack complexity and dryness which are my own palate preferences, however, it is a really well made red and fun to drink.
+In my opinion, it does lack the dryness and complexity I personally look for in red wine, however, it is a really well made red and fun to drink.
 I highly recommend it if you’re just dipping your toe into non-alcoholic wine and are not necessarily interested in the nuances of fine wine!
 (GSM means it’s a blend of grenache, syrah and mourvedre varietals typical of the South of France)

 Click here or the button below for 15% off this wine and EVERYTHING in your cart at The Zero Proof with this link - (no promo code required, discount will be applied at checkout).